 Please note: I do not personally review book proposals or recommend specific literary agents.

-My blog is built on WordPress 3.4 (self-hosted).
-I use GetNoticed, a premium WordPress theme Andrew Buckman and I have developed from the ground up.
+My blog is built on WordPress 3.8 (self-hosted).
+I use GetNoticed, a premium WordPress theme Andrew Buckman and I developed from the ground up.
 It is specifically designed for anyone wanting to build a personal brand.
 This includes authors, comedians, speakers, pastors, and corporate executives.
-We are hoping to enter into beta testing soon and then a full public rollout of the theme.
-If you are interested in learning more, you can read this post.
+The theme is currently in limited early release.

 For blog hosting, I recommend BlueHost.
 It is easy-to-use, reliable, and inexpensive.
 It also has superb, 24-7 support.
 It is the only hosting service I personally recommend.